Secure access service edge: Marketplace

-Gartner expects the market for SASE solutions to grow to $15 Billion in 2025 with buyers split between adopting a single or multiple vendor solution.
+Gartner expects the market for SASE solutions to grow to $15 billion in 2025 with buyers split between adopting a single or multiple vendor solution.
 Some vendors focus on the networking aspects while others focus on the security aspect which is now referred to as Secure Service Edge (SSE).
-A March 2022 study by Dell’Oro Group identified over 30 vendors offering SASE solutions, and identified vendors Cato Networks, Versa, and VMware as having a unified SASE platform.

 Standards

-MEF which was created as the Metro Ethernet Forum, has become a next generation standards organization with a broad focus around software defined network and security infrastructure services for service provider, technology manufacturers, and enterprise network design.
+MEF, originally known as the Metro Ethernet Forum, has become a next generation standards organization with a broad focus around software defined network and security infrastructure services for service provider, technology manufacturers, and enterprise network design.
 For the purpose of creating a future where interoperation between "best of breed" solutions is possible, MEF set out to create a number of industry standards that could be leveraged for training as well as integration.
 The MEF SASE Services Definition (MEF W117) committee was established and will be providing a draft technical specification for public use.
 This specification has been the work of a number of technology manufacturers as well as several service providers and is based on current MEF Technical Specifications such as MEF 70.1 Draft Release 1 SD-WAN Service Attributes and Service Framework.

 MEF released a Working Draft; "MEF W117 draft 1.01 SASE (Secure Access Service Edge) SASE Service Attributes and Service Framework" August 2021.
 The document is available to MEF participating companies and members.